umass-compsci-220/umass-compsci-220.github.io/materials/guidelines/syntax-and-code.md

 ## Comments

 Comments should be enough for an unfamiliar reader to understand the code.
-Reasonably complex statements should be pageed as necessary.
+Reasonably complex statements should be documented as necessary.
 Such as statements that use a formula or algorithm.
 Explicitly note any side effects or dependencies on functions.

 You do not need to comment every line.
 But you could use a [TSDoc](https://tsdoc.org/) comment on important functions to explain arguments, results, and purpose.